CosignCosine/CadettsLibrary/README.md

 ## Help Needed
 This library is currently under development.
 If you would like to help, feel free to fork this repo and send pull requests my way.
 All help is appreciated.

+Some things that you can specifically help with:
+* keyframe keywords?
+Are there any others than the position and the percentage?
+* Inclusion of CSS?
+How in the world do I get documents to accept them in a link?
+I already tried `<link rel="stylesheet" type="text/css" href="blahblahblahiforget">`